Webhooks Integration Guide

 Resolution Webhook should be used by the Monitor Up event.

-- Friendly name : Resolve Incident WH
+- Friendly name: Resolve Incident WH

-- URL : the webhook URL
+- URL: the webhook URL of your target service

-- HTTP Method : POST
+- HTTP Method: POST

-- HTTP Body Encoding : application/json
+- HTTP Body Encoding: application/json

 Once completed, your Webhook integration is ready to automatically manage incidents in real-time!